aredwood/implementation-guides/netverify/netverify-web.md

 |jumioIdScanReference|Jumio's reference number for each scan|
 |errorCode|Possible codes: <br>• 110 (network communication problem)<br>• 210 (authorization token invalidates or expires during user journey)<br>• 310 (denied as fraud immediately)<br>• 320 (ID could not be processed, e.g. bad image quality)<br>• 340 (capture method restricted to camera and camera not available)|

-**Note:** Because HTTP GET parameters can be manipulated on the client side, tey may be used for display purposes only.
+**Note:** Because HTTP GET parameters can be manipulated on the client side, they may be used for display purposes only.
 It is also possible to set success and error URLs to the same address, because you can get the status from the URL's query parameter "idScanStatus".

 ### Sample Redirect URL: Success